 With all that said above, you're probably wondering what some actual popular and successful niches are, so here's a shortened list for you (because I could go on and on):

 2. Which Blogging Platform do you use!

 When it comes to choosing a platform – there's really only one which'll cut it…

-Saying that though, the actual platform itself is free – it's the hosting and domain name which costs the money…
+Saying that though, the actual platform itself is free – it's the hosting and domain name that costs the money…

 It's that you need this platform so that you can use the hosting and domain name alongside it.

 A lot of the free platforms don't allow you to monetize your blog, which is a big no, no!